richo/snowplow-wiki/setup-guide/4-storage/storage-loader/StorageLoader-setup.md

 Please note that ICE can be deployed onto a Windows-based server, and in theory StorageLoader could be installed on a Windows-based server too, using the Windows Task Scheduler instead of cron, but this has not been tested or documented.

-Also, note that, in theory, StorageLoader should work with [Infobright Enterprise Edition (IEE)] [iee] as well as ICE; however we have not yet tested or documented this.
+Also, note that, in theory, StorageLoader should work with [Infobright Enterprise Edition (IEE)] [iee] as well as ICE; however we have not yet tested this.

 <a name="dependencies"/>
 ### Dependencies